hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 transaction load were to increase to 10,000 TPS, then the Raspberry PI may not be able to keep up with this workload, while the other 3 machines might.
 The healthy machines will continue to accept transactions and create new events, while the machine under stress is unable to create new consensus rounds fast enough, since consensus is stalled waiting for the Execution layer to finish processing previous rounds.
-As time goes on, the slow machine begins to receive events from the other nodes which are too far in the future.
-It drops these events.
-When it finally needs those events, gossip will fetch them again.
+As time goes on, the slow machine cannot receive all events from other nodes, since the events are too far in the future.
+If this occurs, the slow machine will begin to fall behind.

-It may be that the load decreases back to a manageable level, and the Raspberry PI is able to fetch the events it wasn't able to process quickly enough, and successfully "catch up" with the other nodes.
-Or, it may be that the load continues long enough that the Raspberry PI falls so far behind that when it asks the other nodes for events it is missing, that those nodes will reply that those events had expired, and the Raspberry PI has truly fallen behind.
+It may be that the load decreases back to a manageable level, and the Raspberry PI is able to successfully "catch up" with the other nodes.
+Or, it may be that the load continues long enough that the Raspberry PI falls fully behind.
 At this point, the only recourse is for the node to reconnect.
 This it will do, using an exponential backoff algorithm, so that if the PI is continually falling behind, it will wait a longer and longer time before it attempts to reconnect again.

 Eventually, the PI may encounter a quieter network, and successfully reconnect and rejoin the network.
 Or the node operator may decide to upgrade to a more capable machine so it can rejoin the network and participate.
 In either case,